BlackFrameAI/BlackFrameAI/docs/devlog-vault/public/docs/docs/systems/enemy_manager.md

 # enemy_manager.md

 The **Enemy Manager** tracks active combatants and keeps their lifecycle organized.
-It stores lightweight records for each instance, forwards them to AI helpers for decision making, and exposes iterators used by collision and targeting systems.
+It stores lightweight records for each instance, forwards them to AI helpers for decision making, and exposes iterators used by collision and targeting systems without referencing private identifiers.

+## Redaction Notes

+- Removed mentions of proprietary event channels and tooling.
+- Generalized subsystem names to align with public-facing terminology.

 ## Responsibilities